tremor-rs/tremor-www-docs/docs/artefacts/onramps.md

 Supported configuration options are:

-- `host` - The host to advertise as
+- `host` - The host to advertise as.
-- `port` - The TCP port to listen on
+- `port` - The TCP port to listen on.

-The rest onramp respects the HTTP [Content-Type header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) and will use it to decode the request body when it's present (otherwise it defaults to using the codec specified in the onramp config).
+The rest onramp respects the HTTP [Content-Type header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) and will use it to decode the request body when it's present (otherwise, it defaults to using the codec specified in the onramp config).

-Tremor supports a limited set of builtin codecs used for well known MIME types (e.g. `application/json`, `application/yaml`, `text/plain`).
-In order to customize how certain `Content-Type`s are handled, provide a `codec_map` providing a mapping from MIME type to Tremor codec in the top level artifact config (where the `codec` is set).
+Tremor supports a limited set of built-in codecs used for well known MIME types (e.g. `application/json`, `application/yaml`, `text/plain`).
+In order to customize how certain `Content-Type`s are handled, provide a `codec_map` providing a mapping from MIME type to Tremor codec in the top level artefact config (where the `codec` is set).

 Set metadata variables: